mrwersa/saba-pharma-bot/README.md

 ## Performance Optimizations

-This bot has been specially optimized for performance:
+This bot has been specially optimized for performance on Heroku:

-1. **Concurrent Processing**: Uses asyncio to process pharmacy data in parallel
-2. **Efficient Waiting**: Uses WebDriverWait instead of sleep() for faster page loading
-3. **Timeouts**: Implements proper timeouts to prevent hanging operations
-4. **Smart Limiting**: Only processes the top 3 pharmacy results for speed
-5. **UK Postcode Validation**: Validates postcode format before processing
+1. **Boots Priority**: Shows Boots pharmacies first, followed by other pharmacies
+2. **ODS Code Lookup**: Direct lookup of pharmacies by their ODS code
+3. **Detailed Output**: Clean display of services with numeric values
+4. **Chrome Optimizations**: Minimizes memory and CPU usage for headless Chrome
-6. **Error Recovery**: Gracefully handles timeouts and continues with partial results
+5. **Timeout Protection**: Gracefully handles timeouts and prevents hanging
+6. **UK Postcode Validation**: Flexible validation accepting multiple formats
+7. **Error Recovery**: Continues with available data even when timeouts occur

 ## Troubleshooting